gall0417/gall0417/README.md

-- 👋 Hi, I’m @gall0417 this is my student accound
+- 👋 Hi, I’m @gall0417 this is my student account
 - 👀 I’m interested in coding/programming, video games, sports
 - 🌱 I’m currently learning how to code